iamrichardneaver/linkedin-clone/README.md

 # linkedin-clone

 Description
-This is the ReactJS LinkedIn Clone, the perfect project to put on your portfolio by Clever Programmer.
+This is the ReactJS LinkedIn Clone, the perfect project to put on your portfolio.

 Build it today!
 PREREQUISITES: